 The question I am left with, then, is how to cite my art ancestors responsibly.
 Thinking back to my previous scholarly work, I recognize the shallowness of my citational practice, particularly in my use of Black feminist texts.
 In a traditional, time-crunched academic context, I might read (skim) a few texts by Black writers to diversify my bibliography, pull a juicy quote or two that I could manipulate to support my argument, and move quickly on.
-I engaged with this practice unconsciously: it’s what white academia teaches young scholars, and it’s taken significant reflection to recognize how this methodology uses and then discards non-white voices.
+I engaged with this practice unconsciously (see emperor): it’s what white academia teaches young scholars, and it’s taken significant reflection to recognize how this methodology uses and then discards non-white voices.
 How, then, to cite ancestors with care and gratitude, rather than appropriation and performativity?
 As a white witch, I am especially considering what it means to not only name non-white artists as mythical (rather than literal) art ancestors, but also to use their words in spellwork and ritual.
 How can I enact magicks that position me within feminist and queer lineages and offer space to express gratitude toward those who came before me?
 This thesis is full of ritual invocations of art ancestors, with the intent of deeply engaging with them as people rather than bibliographic references.
-One ever-changing example is below.

 invocation of mythic/chosen/art ancestor